sempernow/refpages/REFs/GitOps.md

 Do you like those odds?

-DevOps/GitOps/IaC is an upfront cost that pays dividends each time it is applied.
+DevOps/GitOps with its IaC/CaC is an upfront cost that pays dividends each time it is applied.
 And the more your infa builds out, the larger those per-build dividends grow.

-Conversely, absent DevOps/GitOps/IaC,
-every stage of the build out is levied a tax dwarfing that of the prior stage.
+Conversely, absent these practices, every stage of the build out is levied a tax dwarfing that of the prior stage.
-This non-linear explosion of misconfigurations is merciless.
+The resulting explosion of misconfigurations is merciless.
-It grinds down productivity along with morale, and does so ever more with each iteration.
+It grinds down productivity along with morale, and does so ever more as the project progresses.

 ### Principles